rikard-helgegren/Face_Detaction_AI/README.md

 The [ATT Database of Faces](https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html).

-The [Catalano Framework](https://github.com/DiegoCatalano/Catalano-Framework) used for image processing.
+The [Catalano Framework](https://github.com/DiegoCatalano/Catalano-Framework) is used only for its FastBitmap class.
+The library is distributed in this repo for convenience.
+It is licensed under LGPL and you can find it's copyright notice and full license text in `CATALANO-COPYRIGHT.txt` and `CATALANO-LICENSE.txt` respectively.

 ## Setup
 First, place all datasets inte the `res` folder.
 Path to each dataset is set in code in the `Data` class but it can be beneficial to have the following folder layout: